quarkus-qe/quarkus-startstop/README.md

 `start-stop.native.memory` property - configure memory limits for the run command for the final Native application
 - append for example `-Dstart-stop.native.memory="-Xms96m -Xmx96m"` to the mvn command

+`artifact-generator.offering.registry.name` property - configure the registry name (default `testingregistry`) to which the offering should be added.
+- append for example `-Dartifact-generator.offering.registry.name="registry.quarkus.redhat.com"` to the mvn command

 Collect results:

 ```